grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 **Stem sentence: (optional)** The stem sentence introduces the steps and provides a visual cue to users who scan content that the steps are about to begin.
 Include a stem sentence only when you include a before you begin section.

 **Steps:** Numbered steps that provide a directive to the user.
-- Steps explicitly tell the user what to do and formatted using `1.` in Markdown so they get numbered automatically.
+- Steps explicitly tell the user what to do and are formatted using `1.` in Markdown so they get numbered automatically.
 - Write steps so that they contain one action, or possibly two related actions, such as _Copy and paste a value._ or _Save and quit the program._
 - If a sentence does not tell the reader to do something, then it is not a step.